-Funded projects include a new foot/cycle path at Neigh Bridge that is largely complete with outstanding issues still being pursued with Gloucestershire County Council (GCC) in liaison with the Cotswold Lakes Trust.
-Work is on-going to deliver 52 new cycle stands, with 19 already installed in locations in Lechlade, Fairford and South Cerney.
+Funded projects include a new foot/cycle path at Neigh Bridge that is largely complete, with outstanding issues still being pursued with Gloucestershire County Council (GCC) in liaison with the Cotswold Lakes Trust.
+Work is ongoing to deliver 52 new cycle stands, with 27 already installed in locations in Lechlade, Fairford and South Cerney.
 Plans are in place for additional stands in those locations and more are being investigated.

-A new section of bridleway under Wildmoor Lane has been commissioned and will be delivered by GCC Rights of Way team following agreement from landowner to dedicate required land take.
+A new section of bridleway under Wildmoor Lane has been commissioned and will be delivered by GCC Rights of Way team following an agreement from the landowner to dedicate the required land.

 The on-going objective to deliver a crossing on the Spine Road is still seen as a critical project and efforts are focused on maintaining the momentum gained on key steps already achieved.
-During Q2, a productive discussion took place between GCC and Cotswold District Council Officers to agree the next steps forward including options for allocation of funding both from Contain Outbreak Management Fund (COMF) and Community Infrastructure Levy (CIL) to support both the design and delivery phases of the project.
+After prior discussions between GCC and Cotswold District Council Officers to determine the next steps, including funding allocation options from the Contain Outbreak Management Fund (COMF) and Community Infrastructure Levy (CIL) for supporting both the design and delivery phases, the next meeting is slated for February 2024.

-Work is also under way to agree a Memorandum of Understanding with Wiltshire Council regarding both Cotswold and Wiltshire Council's approach to local plan policy development which takes a holistic approach to the Water Park area.
+Work is also under way to agree a Memorandum of Understanding with Wiltshire Council regarding both Cotswold and Wiltshire Council's approach to local plan policy development, which takes a holistic approach to the Water Park area.

-Whilst the provision of toilets is not a statutory function, the Council provides 15 public conveniences across the District which support shoppers and tourism, and prevents negative environmental health impacts from lack of accessibility.
-At the cabinet meeting 6 February 2023 the decision was made to increase the 10 charged units to 40p to start I April as a result of current income only providing one third of the required budget to maintain the facilities.
+While the provision of toilets is not a statutory function, the Council provides 15 public conveniences across the District that support shoppers and tourism and prevent negative environmental health impacts from a lack of accessibility.
+At the cabinet meeting 6 February 2023, the decision was made to increase the 10 charged units to 40p to start I April as a result of current income only providing one third of the required budget to maintain the facilities.
 In addition, Cabinet delegated the decision to install cash and card payment facilities on a site-by-site basis to the Assistant Director for Resident Services.
-Work is underway to install card readers at all of the charged public toilets.
-Two out of the I0 charged sites already have card readers with a future eight sites planned in the next few months.
+Work is complete to install card readers at all of the charged public toilets.

 The overarching aim of the improvement work in the Planning service is to provide a trusted, inclusive and transparent planning service.
-In that regard performance has improved markedly over the last year or so and the Government has confirmed that it no longer is minded to consider designating the Council for poor performance.
-Following the work already undertaken to the pre-application service, validation checklist, fee schedule, communication with applicants and the timeliness of the communication at key stages of the process the recent priority has been the reduction in backlogs in the enforcement function.
+In that regard, performance has improved markedly over the last year or so and the Government has confirmed that it no longer is minded to consider designating the Council for poor performance.
+Following the work already undertaken on the pre-application service, validation checklist, fee schedule, communication with applicants and timeliness of communication at key stages of the process, the recent priority has been the reduction in backlogs in the enforcement function and designing and testing the new enforcement form.
 This work is preparatory to implementing the new processes in that element of the service starting with improvements in the front end for registering enforcement issues and then a series of customer touch points and a customer journey to help keep customers informed.
-This project is underway and is expected to deliver a reduction in repeat customer contact/chasing, as well as a reduction in the number of non-breach cases from improved online reporting facilities and back office triage.
+This project is underway and is expected to deliver a reduction in repeat customer contact and chasing, as well as a reduction in the number of non-breach cases from improved online reporting facilities and back office triage.
+Additionally, new online forms for reporting suspected breaches of planning control have undergone user testing and are set for launch in February.
+These forms are designed to enhance case triage, expedite responses to high-priority reports, and improve the overall customer experience by clearly outlining service standards and communication timelines.